Impersonator: Online

-Deepfake Impersonation
+Deepfake

+Manipulated content: Is it real or fake?

 Audio deepfakes have been used as part of social engineering scams, fooling people into thinking they are receiving instructions from a trusted individual.

-In 2019, a UK based energy firm's CEO was scammed over the phone when he was ordered to transfer €220,000 into a Hungarian bank account by an individual who used audio deepfake technology to impersonate the voice of the firm's parent company's chief executive.
+In 2019, a UK based energy firm's CEO was scammed over the phone when he was ordered to transfer €220,000 into a Hungarian bank account by an individual who used audio deepfake technology to impersonate the voice of the firm's holding company's chief executive.

-As of 2023, the combination advances in deepfake technology, which could clone an individual's voice from a recording of a few seconds to a minute, and new text generation tools, enabled automated impersonation scams, targeting victims using a convincing digital clone of a friend or relative.
+The combination advances in deepfake technology, which can clone an individual's voice from a recording of a few seconds to a minute, and new text generation tools, has enabled automated impersonation scams that can target victims using a convincing digital clone of someone known to the person.

 Celebrity impersonation has been conducted using deepfake technology, for different purposes.
 For entertainment purposes, deepfake celebrity impersonation has been used.
 A number of cases were reported that involved scam victims believing they were communicating with celebrities.